Need to talk? Call 1800 882 436.

 What will happen when I see my doctor or midwife?

 When you see your doctor or midwife, they will ask you about your symptoms and examine you.
-They may perform some tests to check your and your baby's health.
+They may recommend some tests to check your and your baby's health.
 These tests may include:

-They may give you a referral to another doctor or health professional, or they may send you to hospital.
+They may give you a referral to another doctor or health professional, or they may suggest you go to hospital.

-The treatment you will be offered depends on your individual circumstances and what is causing your symptoms.
-You might need to be monitored more often throughout your pregnancy.
-Your doctor or midwife will talk to you about whether it's safest for your baby to be born early.
+Your treatment will depend on your individual circumstances and the cause of your symptoms.
+Your health team may recommend more frequent health checks through your pregnancy.
+In some situations, your doctor or midwife will talk to you about if it's safest for your baby to be born early.

 How can I avoid pregnancy complications?

 You can lower your chance of complications by going to all of your antenatal appointments.
-If a health issue is found, it can be treated early and monitored so it doesn't get worse.
+If a health issue is found, it can be treated early and monitored to help prevent it getting worse.

 It's not always possible to avoid a complication in pregnancy.
 You may have a higher chance of developing a complication if you: